Causes and treatment of hooded eyes

 - Thyroid eye disease: Thyroid eye disease is an autoimmune condition that can cause inflammation and swelling around the eyes, leading to protrusion of the eyes, double vision, and other symptoms.
 In some cases, blepharoplasty may be necessary to reduce the protrusion of the eyes and improve vision.

-- Eyelid tumours: Tumors or growths on the eyelids may need to be surgically removed, which can involve blepharoplasty to repair the eyelid after the tumour is removed.
+- Eyelid tumours: Tumours or growths on the eyelids may need to be surgically removed, which can involve blepharoplasty to repair the eyelid after the tumour is removed.

 How long will it take before I look normal after blepharoplasty?